skoolkid/skoolkit/sphinx/source/commands.rst

     -o, --rebuild-images  Overwrite existing image files
     -p, --package-dir     Show path to skoolkit package directory and exit -P PAGES, --pages PAGES
-                          Write only these custom pages (when '-w P' is specified); PAGES should be a comma-separated list of IDs of pages defined in [Page:*] sections in the ref file(s)
+                          Write only these custom pages (when using '--write P');
-    -q, --quiet           Be quiet
+                          PAGES is a comma-separated list of page IDs -q, --quiet           Be quiet
     -r PREFIX, --ref-sections PREFIX
                           Show default ref file sections whose names start with